What Is a Negative Equity Car Loan Balance?

 How to get out of a car loan with my negative equity?

 Is it possible to get out of a bad car loan?
 If you owe more than the car is worth it is possible to get rid of your negative equity car loan and replace it with a high risk car loan.
-You can get yourself out of deeper debt while you are doing it if the car you buy is sold lower than it is worth.
+You can get yourself out of deeper debt while you are doing it if the vehicle you buy is sold lower than it is worth.

 Sell your car for the maximum amount it is worth and find an honest lender.
 Pay attention to what you are buying and selling.
 You may even be able to get your FICO score up while paying off the loan on your new car, so be careful.